-How is welding aluminum different than steel?
+How is welding aluminum different?

 How is welding aluminum different from welding carbon steel?
 The two materials differ in many ways that affect how you prepare for welding and the techniques used during welding.

 Carbon steel is often more tolerant of certain practices, but that doesn’t mean welding aluminum has to be more difficult.
 Learn more about important differences between aluminum and carbon steel — and get tips to optimize results.